-The Palace of Bonhomme moved to take a place in the heart of the festivities, at Place Desjardins, on the Plains of Abraham.
+Bonhomme’s Palace is moved to be in the heart of the festivities, at Place Desjardins, on the Plains of Abraham.
 A huge dome, igloo-shaped, allows people to dance in a festive atmosphere!

 The project LUMOCITÉ, projection mapping, is presented for the first time in four places in the city center.
-In addition, a huge structure of Bonhomme in front of Parliament and Festibière winter are part of the new things!
+In addition, a huge structure of Bonhomme in front of the Parliament and Festibière are among the novelties!

 We are there!

 Produced by the Office de la langue française